ChriPiv/gess-project/README.md

 Agents also undergo a learning process.
 The model is run for a specific number of time steps, then a ranking of the agents is done considering their final owned wealth.
 Depending on how successfull each agent was in that ranking, it will adapt its parameters: A successfull agent will only slightly change its parameters, while less successfull agents will vary them more strongly.

-As this convergence process could be extremely complex, we will first start out by reducing our agent paramaters to 1.
-We will fix the agent noisiness and tie conservativeness and influencability together noisiness = C - influencability with C being a constant basically reducing both parameters to one.
+As this convergence process could be extremely complex, we will first start out by reducing our agent paramaters to one dimension.
+We will fix the agent noisiness to be constant for all agents and tie conservativeness and influencability together:<br />
+noisiness = C - influencability with C being a constant<br />
+basically reducing both parameters to one.